Does a Water Softener Remove Chlorine?

 Reverse Osmosis:

 Instead of pairing up GAC with water softeners, reverse osmosis is a smart choice for those, looking for chlorine-free water in their kitchens.
-Being small and integrated shaped, you can install an RO filtration system under your kitchen sink.
+Being small and integrated shaped, you can install a reverse osmosis drinking water filter under your kitchen sink.
 The best part about these filters is, they are highly efficient and NFS-approved.

 In the reverse osmosis process, water is first passed through a carbon filter known as the pre-filter stage.
 At this point, all the chlorine, fluorine, sediments, and impurities are removed and water goes to the next stage where it comes in contact with the RO membrane.